 District Council News from Councillor Clive Hooker

-Parish Council Report for period to 12 July 2019
+Parish Council Report for July 2020

 Councillor Clive Hooker (West Berkshire Council, Downlands Ward)

 All of our public meetings are broadcast live on YouTube and recorded so that they can be viewed later - see https://www.youtube.com/c/westberkshire.